roqua/documentation/hl7/oru.md

 OBX|23|ST|mansa_20^MANSA v_20^L||||||||X|||201211201139
 ```

-## Answers that are deleted
+## Surveys that are deleted

-When a measurement is deleted, the answers that were recorded under it are
+When a measurement is deleted, the surveys that were recorded under it are
 also deleted.
 When this happens, ORU messages with status `D` are triggered
-for these answers.
+for these surveys.

 ```
 MSH|^~\&|Roqua|RGOc|||20121120122117||ORU^R01|5e771beaed|P|2.4|||||||